fcavani/droute/README.md

 [![Build Status](https://travis-ci.org/fcavani/droute.svg?branch=master)](https://travis-ci.org/fcavani/droute) [![GoDoc](https://godoc.org/github.com/fcavani/droute?status.svg)](https://godoc.org/github.com/fcavani/droute)
 [![Go Report Card](https://goreportcard.com/badge/github.com/fcavani/droute)](https://goreportcard.com/report/github.com/fcavani/droute)

-Droute is a proxy server and a http router for microservices.
+Droute is a proxy server and a http router.
 The proxy part receive the requests and redirect it based on the domain and path of the request.
 The client part, where is the logic, register itself with the proxy sending to it the domain, path and host.
 Is supported multiple hosts for the same